Bicycle Safety and Registration

 The Naperville Police Department’s Community Education/Crime Prevention Unit reminds residents to lock up their bicycles and register the make, model and serial number of their bicycles with the Naperville Police Department.

 Numerous bicycle thefts and recoveries are reported each year, with most bicycles taken from an open or unlocked garage or from the owner’s driveway, front or side yard.
 The majority of the bicycles are not registered, which results in only a few recovered bicycles being matched to a stolen bicycle report and returned to the owner.
-Most of the recovered bicycles cannot be matched to an owner resulting in 100-125 bicycles being auctioned at the Naperville Police auction each spring.

 Register your bike